boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

   throughput => rate-limit
 }

-; opf controls the presence of optional parameters such as ; excess and peak rates.
+; Controls the presence of optional parameters such as ; excess and peak rates.
 ; Settting these parameters to false means that excess and ; peak parameters are not supplied in the policy.